John Henry Browne

 A&HE 4058: Teaching of reading

-The course focuses on helping teachers examine theoretical and pedagogical principles relevant to teaching literary and non-literary texts with emphasis on the relations of texts and readers.
+The course focuses on helping teachers examine theoretical and pedagogical principles relevant to teaching literary and non-literary texts with emphasis on helping struggling adolescent and young adult readers.
 Special fee required.

 A&HE 4551: Teaching of Shakespeare